-For each of the three annual image pairs, 500 independent random sample points within the AOI of each image pair were generated using Hawth's Tools for ArcGIS 9.3.
-The pixel value at each sample point was extracted from both the Landsat-5-derived NDVI layers and the ResourceSat-1-derived NDVI layers using the "Sample" tool in ArcGIS 9.3, creating a table of NDVI values for statistical comparison (n = 1500 records).
-These samples were used for the development of the intercalibration using linear regression analyses to calculate the coefficient of determination (R^2), slope and Y-intercept between NDVI values of each image pair.
-Mean slope and intercept of the three image pairs were calculated and the resulting regression equation was then used to intercalibrate ResourceSat-1 values to a Landsat-5 equivalent.
+For each of the three annual image pairs, 500 development random sample points within the AOI of each image pair were generated using Hawth's Tools for ArcGIS 9.3.
+The pixel value at each sample point was extracted from both the Landsat-5-derived NDVI layers and the ResourceSat-1 derived NDVI layers using the "Sample" tool in ArcGIS 9.3, creating a table of NDVI values for statistical comparison

+(n=1500 records).
+Linear regression analyses were used to calculate the coefficient of determination ( $\mathbb{R}^2$ ) between NDVI values and find the slope and Y-intercept between each image pair.
+Mean slope and intercept of the three image pairs were calculated and the resulting regression equation was then used to intercalibrate ResourceSat-1values to a Landsat-5 equivalent.

-To validate the intercalibration equation, NDVI values at 500 independent random sample points were extracted from each image pair using the sample tool in ArcGIS 9.3.
+To test the intercalibration equation, NDVI values at 500 independent random sample points were extracted from each image pair using the sample tool in ArcGIS 9.3.
 The intercalibration equation was applied to ResourceSat-1 NDVI values and then compared to original Landsat-5 derived NDVI values.
 Linear regression analyses were used to determine the correlation coefficient and Analysis of Variance (ANOVA) was used to test for statistical difference between NDVI values both before and after intercalibration.